iTrust-Insure/ItrustInsure/README.md

 ### kovan
     0xFfd4F1092E11a8Fd652a12c972235A42292580C1

+### Approval of ERC20 token spend
+If the user has selected an ERC20 token as the cover asset (anything other than ETH) a call must first be made to the cover asset to approve the iTrust Insure Smart Contract to spend the token on their behalf.

+Approve is a standard ERC20 token function:

+	function approve(address spender, uint256 amount) public virtual override returns (bool)

+**Important** The `spender` is the iTrust Insure Smart Contract Network Address above and the `amount` is the cover price returned from the quote.

 ### Buy Cover
 Allows users to buy NexusMutual cover.
-For the cover pricing, the contract call currently requires a quote signature provided by the itrust quote engine,
+For the cover pricing, the contract call currently requires a quote signature provided by the itrust quote engine.

     function  buyCover(
     	address exchangeAddress,